Welcome to Ferndale's

 If your water pipes have already burst, turn off the water at the main shutoff valve in the house.
 Leave the water faucets turned on.
 Make sure everyone in your family knows where the water shutoff valve is and how to open and close it.

 Here are some tips to protect your pipes ahead of time:

-In October of 2020, City Council signed a resolution against the use anticoagulant rodenticides as part of maintenance programs for City-owned parks and facilities and recognized that the use of anticoagulant pesticides are harmful to our community environment.
-The City’s DPW discourages the use of anticoagulants and serve as a model in promoting alternative means of pest control on public property.
+In October of 2020, City Council signed a resolution against the use of anticoagulant rodenticides as part of maintenance programs for City-owned parks and facilities and recognized that the use of anticoagulant pesticides is harmful to our community environment.
+The City’s DPW discourages the use of anticoagulants and serves as a model in promoting alternative means of pest control on public property.
 The full resolution can be found here.